Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 4

 Stars vs. Kraken Betting Trends

-- In 46 games this season, Dallas and its opponent have combined for more than 5.5 goals.
+- Seattle has combined with its opponent to score over 5.5 goals in 54 of 92 games this season.

-- The Stars are 18-7 when favored on the moneyline this season.
+- The Stars are 18-7 this season when favored on the moneyline.

-- This season the Kraken have nine wins in the 22 games in which they've been an underdog.
+- The Kraken have been made the underdog 22 times this season, and upset their opponent nine times.

-- Seattle has gone 9-6 when oddsmakers have made them underdogs of +120 or longer on the moneyline.
+- Seattle has won nine of its 15 games when it is the underdog by +120 or longer on the moneyline.

 Stars Player Props